rickaramirez/FM-Parameters/README.markdown

 The #Assign function returns True (1) if there was no error detected while assigning the values to variables, and returns False (0) otherwise.
 If there was an error detected, FileMaker's error code is assigned to the $#Assign.error variable.

 Some legacy versions of the # ( name ; value ) function allow developers to set names intended for global variables.
-The # ( name ; value ) function defined here will not allow that, but the #Assign function currently will still set legacy global variables in dictionaries for backwards compatibility.
-This is likely to change in the future.
+The # ( name ; value ) function defined here will not allow that, but legacy code may still include name-value pairs targeted at global variables.
+This version of the #Assign function will assign the values to local variables instead.

 ### #AssignGlobal ( parameters )